CIP-14 v2

 - Deploy-time (

-- Gateway: rejects requests to actors lacking
+manifest_validate.rs): param shape and bounds check. - Gateway: rejects requests to actors lacking

-ingress.http; enforces request/response size; sets max_cycles on read-handler RPC calls and on command-path system instructions.
+ingress.http; enforces request/response size; setsmax_cycleson read-handler RPC calls and on command-path system instructions.

 4. Route Registry (0x0E)